avikaml/MyBot/readme.md

 10. aiohttp usage throught the whole project
 11. !rep system

-Next features to work on: Level system, Starboard, Block certain words, Rep
+Next features to work on: Level system, Starboard, rep system

 Additional notes for myself:
 - LastFM commands could do with a redo - need to modulize them and reasses where i have code duplication and api calls without aiohttp